 Despite the successes, the transition has not always been easy, especially for former hospital board members struggling with feelings of loss as they assume new roles focused on enhancing community health.
-Many spent years or decades focused on providing oversight of the hospital's financial and quality performance: to ambulatory and other non-hospital sites, and changing agendas.
+Many spent years or decades focused on providing oversight of the hospital's financial and quality performance: roles now filled by the system board and system executives.
+Their desire to see their local hospitals remain strong is undiminished-but while their "minds" are fine with letting go of traditional roles and assuming new ones, their "hearts" still feel a strong tug from their traditional hospitalcentric roles.
+This is to be expected, and system leaders are focused on ensuring that local governance is meaningful work by providing education, coordinating efforts among local boards, moving local meetings to ambulatory and other non-hospital sites, and changing agendas.